jbernhard/ebe-analysis/README.md

 * **Standard particle information:**
 Each particle is represented by four quantities:  Monte Carlo ID, pT, phi, eta.
 This allows roughly a 75% reduction in size compared to raw UrQMD files.

-* **Pythonic code:**
-The [Python style guide](http://www.python.org/dev/peps/pep-0008) is followed whenever possible.
-All public functions and class methods have descriptive docstrings.
-Private class attributes and methods are prefixed with an underscore [this makes no difference to Python, it's just a human-readable flag that the object is only meant to be used internally.]

 * **Minimal dependencies:**
 Python 3 and numpy.